Slow internet is the worst! Even studies show that wonky Wi-Fi connections are the number one modern-day inconvenience.

-10. Get a new, better router
+10. Get a Better Router

 Because it’s not like your router goes belly-up once it reaches the five-year mark, here are the signs you should be looking for.

 The band-aid solution is to give it a rest from time to time.

 Pro-Tip: If you have a router that passed the five-year threshold, it might not be able to keep up with current internet speeds and give you all the juice you need for gaming, streaming, and working from home.
 Not to mention it won’t do a 5G connection any justice.

 If your current router:

-- Hasn’t been properly maintained;
+- Hasn’t been properly maintained

-- Has been overused;
+- Has been overused

-- No longer serves your coverage needs;
+- No longer serves your coverage needs

-- Or has outdated tech inside.
+- Has outdated tech inside